moengage/alice/docs/extend_alice.md

 ### Adding more checks
-Glad to see that you have an exciting check to implement yourself or Your work requires a different check which is not part of this repo, all you need to do is follow these simple steps:
+Glad to see that you have an exciting check to implement yourself or your work requires a different check which is not part of this repo, all you need to do is follow these simple steps:

 **Steps**
 1. Git [clone](https://help.github.com/articles/cloning-a-repository/) [alice](https://github.com/moengage/alice.git)